marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Matter/Project/Prompt for ModuleDoc of Magma.Matter.Project.md

   end

   @doc """
-  Renders the YAML frontmatter properties specific for this type of matter.
+  Renders the YAML frontmatter properties specific for the `Magma.Concept` document about the project.

   In particular this includes `magma_matter_name` with the project name.
   """